the palio…

 What riveted me to this square initially and throughout our stay was our guide’s explanation of the Palio, a centuries-old – perhaps even dating to the 13th century – horse race held twice each year, on 2 July and 16 August, each one in honour to/of Catholic icons.
 It is an event that absolutely captivates the townsfolk and is linked to so much culture, behaviour, religious belief/s, and the zeal for the race in its entirety.

 Siena is divided into 17 city wards or contrades; each contrade has its own name and symbol – caterpillar, porcupine, goose, tower, giraffe, snail, etc – and set of colours.
 Pageantry, celebration, tradition, rivalry, and devotion characterize each and every palio and the competing contrades.
 For the palio, the contrades are rivals to each other; only 10 of the contrades can be represented in one race and tha determination is made by a lottery with a great deal of fanfare.
-The 7 horses that don’t make it into, say, the July palio, are automatically entered in the August one and the 3 remaining places are drawn.
+The 7 horses of the contrades that don’t make it into, say, the July palio, are automatically entered in the August one and the 3 remaining places are drawn.
 The actual race is 3 laps and lasts about 90 seconds.
 It is sport in all its glory and shortcomings, both of which extremes are established and fostered by the people involved in all aspects of the event.

 The term sport is rife with meaning/s.
 Some scholars believe the word is a contraction of transport.
 And horseracing itself is one of the oldest forms of sport known to humankind.
 In one of the earliest pieces of western literature, The Iliad, in Book 23, Homer described the intricacies of a chariot race.
 Indeed in most horseraces, riders are conveyed across – tran-sported – some kind of race course either on horse back or in some pulled conveyance.
 Legendary are the chariot races run in Rome’s Colosseum (and elsewhere) during the ludi or public games hosted during the Roman Empire period.
 During the Middle Ages, tournaments and jousts dominated the sport and pageantry, at least for the elite, of western Europe and very likely inspired Siena’s innovative adaptation to the palio format.
 By the Elizabethan era, the word sport came to be equated with the notion of pleasure.
 In Shakespeare’s King Lear, for example, blinded Gloucester laments, “as flies to wanton boys are we to the gods.
 They kill us for their sport” (Trivial Pursuit players might have seen this quotation on the side of the popular game box).
 On the surface or nominally, we play sport or at sport, a concept I discuss later in this blog.